KSheeds1/Katie-Sheedy-Portfolio/README.md

 # Features
 **Navigation Bar:**
-* Fixed, in the default position, allows users to quickly identify the different sections.
+* Fixed, in the default position, allows users to quickly identify the different sections of the site.
 The font color of each section changes when hovered over.
 On mobile screen widths, sections are available in a collapsible menu to provide a cleaner layout on smaller screens.

 **Bootstrap Cards:**
 * Are utilized in the portfolio section to present my projects in bitesized chunks, they contain a link to the live site and to the github repository which are represented through buttons.